garystafford/creative-analysis-claude-bedrock/README.md

 You are a talented Graphic Designer for a leading advertising agency.
 Based on the following headline, ad copy, call to action, and description of imagery for a compelling online digital advertisement, describe the layout in detail.
 The ad should designed in a tall, portrait format, with a height-to-width ratio of 3:2.

 {
-  "advertisement": {
+    "id": "3e67f83a-5f3e-4b4f-8653-b1c3c6b7147e",
-    "headline": "Your Money, Your Rules",
+    "headline": "Your Money, Your Control",
-    "ad_copy": "As a teen, you're starting to gain independence and make your own choices.
-With PayPal, you have complete control over your money.
-Whether it's receiving an allowance from your parents or getting paid for that dog-walking gig, PayPal is the virtual wallet that lets you manage your funds on your terms.
-No more waiting for your parents to hand you cash or dealing with the complexities of credit cards.", "call_to_action": "Download the PayPal app today and take charge of your financial freedom.", "imagery": "The ad features a group of diverse teens hanging out together, laughing and having fun.
-One of them holds up their smartphone, displaying the PayPal app.
-The imagery conveys a sense of independence, friendship, and the freedom to manage their money on their own terms."
+    "ad_copy": "Take charge of your finances with PayPal.
+No complexities, just convenience.", "call_to_action": "Download the App",
-  }
+    "imagery": "The ad depicts a teenager's hand holding a smartphone with the PayPal app open, showcasing the ease of managing money on the go."
 }
 ```